ironswordX-dev/Titanite/README.md

 - Fixes functionality of some Google logins on webpages

 *Note: You can exit fullscreen videos by pressing ctrl+T after you've set up the shortcuts*

+QoL improvement credits:
+- [Ant-Throw-Pology](https://github.com/Ant-Throw-Pology) (i tweaked it a little to reuse the if statement value)